Homegear/Homegear-Doc/Homegear/source/installation.rst

 Prerequisites
 ^^^^^^^^^^^^^

-For all other systems you need to compile PHP 7 from source.
-First of all, install the prerequisites.
+For all other systems, you need to compile PHP 7 from the source.
+But first of all, you need to install the prerequisites.

 openSUSE Leap